Pmhdz/PabloProject-Client/README.md

 # Description

-This is my Tic Tac Toe project and I've work very hard for it
+This is my Tic Tac Toe project and I've work very hard for it.

 ## Wire frame and User Story